Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Computational limits and polynomial-time algorithms

 Then, we obtain sorted observation $\tilde\tY = \tY \circ (\hat\pi^{\text{BC}})^{-1}$, illustrated in Figure~\ref{fig:borda}(b).

 \item {\bf Block-wise polynomial approximation stage:} Given sorted observation $\tilde \tY $, we estimate the signal tensor by block-wise polynomial tensor based on the following optimization,

 where $\tB(k,\ell)$ denotes the block-$k$ degree-$\ell$ tensor class in~\eqref{eq:polynomial}.
 An example of this procedure is shown in Figure~\ref{fig:borda}(c).
 The estimator $\hat\Theta^{\text{BC}}$ depends on two tuning parameters: the number of blocks $k$ and polynomial degree $\ell$.
-The optimal choice of $(k^*,\ell^*)$ is provided in Theorem~\ref{thm:BC}.
-Notice that the least-squares estimator in \eqref{eq:lseopt} requires a combinatoric search with exponential-time complexity for estimating the permutation.
-By contrast, the estimator~\eqref{eq:bclse} requires only the estimation of degree-$\ell$ polynomial within $k$ canonical blocks.
-Therefore, the Borda count estimator is polynomial-time efficient.
-Our algorithm implementation is available in CRAN. \end{enumerate}
+The optimal choice of $(k^*,\ell^*)$ is provided in Theorem~\ref{thm:BC}. \end{enumerate}